OK Go: OK Go (2001–2004)

-Though the band had offers from bigger labels, they signed to Capitol Records in April 2001 believing that, as the first signing by newly hired label president Andy Slater, they would get more attention and support.
+In April 2001, the band signed with Capitol Records, forgoing offers from bigger labels because they believed that, as the first signing by newly hired label president Andy Slater, they would get more attention and support.

-The band released its debut album, OK Go, on September 17, 2002, after it was pushed back by the label from its original June release date.
-The album was recorded at the Capitol Studios in Los Angeles and, though the original plan was to do minor tweaks to the original demos, the band ended up rerecording everything and adding five new songs, including the first single "Get Over It," which later appeared in Triple Play Baseball, Madden NFL 2003, and Guitar Hero 5 video games.
-To promote the release, the label sent out miniature ping pong tables to press outlets, a reference to the "Get Over It" video directed by Francis Lawrence.
-In support of the album, the band toured with a diverse group of acts including the Vines, Phantom Planet, Superdrag, the Donnas, Fountains of Wayne, and Mew, and played a number of festival shows including Leeds in 2002 and 2003, and NoisePop, Reading, Witnness, and T in the Park in 2003.
+The band recorded its self-titled debut album at the Capitol Studios in Los Angeles.
+OK Go's original plan was to do minor tweaks to its original demo recordings; instead, the band rerecorded everything and added five new songs, including the first single "Get Over It", which later appeared in the video games Triple Play Baseball, Madden NFL 2003, and Guitar Hero 5.

+The label delayed the album's release from its original June 2002 date to September 17.
+To promote the album, the label sent out miniature ping pong tables to press outlets, a reference to the "Get Over It" video directed by Francis Lawrence, while the band toured with acts including the Vines, Phantom Planet, Superdrag, the Donnas, Fountains of Wayne, and Mew, and played festival shows including Leeds in 2002 and 2003, and NoisePop, Reading, Witnness, and T in the Park in 2003.

 In the United States, the album reached #1 on the Billboard Heatseekers Chart and #107 on the Billboard 200 Chart.
 In the United Kingdom, the first single "Get Over It" debuted at no. 27, in the UK singles chart on March 16, 2003, and the band performed it on that week's edition of Top of the Pops.
 Also that week, the single's video was named video of the week by Q magazine.